|Location||25 miles (40 kilometers) southeast of Reno on the Walker Lane Gold Trend|

 The Hercules property straddles the flanks of a large collapsed volcanic center in the Walker Lane transtensional belt (see RegionalGeology_HerculesGoldProject_Website.jpg).
 Low sulfidation epithermal-style alteration and gold-silver mineralization appears to be associated with an extensive volcanic center-related hydrothermal system that was variably controlled by extensional structures and rock permeability, being hosted in veins, vein breccia, vein stockwork, and zones of elevated silica alteration in faults, fractures, and, where available, permeable volcanic and volcaniclastic host rocks.
 Property-scale curviplanar listric faults concentric about the volcanic center and associated lower order structures represent important exploration targets on the Hercules property, especially where these developed in and adjacent to more permeable rock units.
 Similar volcanic center-related epithermal gold-silver mineralization systems in the Walker Lane tectonic belt include Round Mountain and Bullfrog.

 Exploration conducted by Elevation Gold on the property to date includes geological mapping, satellite hyperspectral alteration mapping, surface rock chip geochemical sampling, phytogeochemical vegetation sampling, ground and airborne geophysical surveys, compilation of historic geological, geochemical, and drilling data into a cohesive and comprehensive property geological database, and completion of 40 reverse circulation drillholes in two programs in 2020 (see HerculesProjectDrilling_Website.jpg and Annual Information Form dated 11/2021).
-A total of 14 exploration target areas have been defined across the property, with a further eight under evaluation for elevation to exploration target status.
-Drill testing has largely been focussed on the Hercules, Cliffs, Northeast, Rattlesnakes, and Loaves target areas.
+A total of 14 exploration target areas have been defined across the property, with a further eight requiring evaluation for elevation to exploration target status.
+Drill testing has largely been focused on the Hercules, Cliffs, Northeast, Rattlesnakes, and Loaves target areas.
 Limited historical drill testing was conducted on the Sirens and Pony Meadows areas.
-Elevation Gold has received Notice Of Intent permits for drilling the Sirens and Como-Comets areas.
-An exploration area Plan Of Operations permit has been submitted to the BLM and is currently under review.
-The exploration area PoO, once obtained, will facilitate improved drillhole locations for optimal drilling of the east-dipping curviplanar structures that appear to be the main controls on epithermal precious metal mineralization on the Hercules property.
+Elevation Gold has received Notice Of Intent permits for drilling the Sirens and Como-Comets areas..